-Nests located during surveys may be buffered by symbolic fencing and presumed to be avoided by vehicles, pedestrians, and pets.
-However, about 50 to 60 violations of these closure areas were reported between 2000 and 2002.
-In 2003, symbolic fencing of a closure area was vandalized by an ORV, and several vehicles were observed in the protected area.
-While there are no specific records of vehicles running over piping plover nests at CAHA, the number of violations (e.g., vehicles entering closure areas) provides some indication of the potential for vehicles destroying nests.
-Additionally, the low level of monitoring undertaken at CAHA in recent years was insufficient to detect any such events that did occur.
+Nests located during surveys will be buffered by symbolic fencing and presumed to be avoided by vehicles, pedestrians, and pets.
+While there were no specific records provided of vehicles running over piping plover nests at CALO, violations of these closure areas are presumed to occur (CALO, 2005).
 The potential for vehicles running over plover nests also exists when those nests are constructed outside of the closure areas and remain undetected.
-Risks to undetected nests (especially those with incomplete clutches, which are not incubated) at CAHA is particularly high in light of the unrestricted number of vehicles operating 24 hours a day, seven days a week.
+Risks to undetected nests (especially those with incomplete clutches, which are not incubated) at CALO is high in light of vehicles operating 24 hours a day, seven days a week.